-Shop in store today and take $100 off on Vitamin S55 personal blender.
+Shop in store today and take 20% off on our favorite cooks' tools.

 Quantities are limited.
 Offer valid in-store purchases while supplies last.
 Offer valid on in-stock items only and cannot be applied to prior purchases.
 Offer applies only to Williams-Sonoma Stainless-Steel, Nonstick, and Prep Serve Tools and select All-Clad Tools.
 Offer may not be combined with any other coupons, discounts or offers.
 Offer not valid for purchases made at Williams-Sonoma Outlet stores.
 Associates are not eligible for this offer.
 See store for more details, exclusions may apply.